PauliusAleks/SQLqueries/README.md

 CustomerSpender is used to return what customers have the largest total in the invoice table.
 And finally the CustomerGenre is used for a given customers favorite genre.

+## Project status
+All of the requierments are completed.
+The further use of this project can be implementing repositories for every other table in the ChinookDb.
+This project could be made using EntityFramework.

 ## Usage
+Microsoft.Data.SqlCLient NuGet package must be installed.
 The Querys can be run in a DBMS to create the databse and the C# code is run in Visual Studio by calling the methods from the action manager in the Main program.